Holiday let mortgages for holiday homes

 What are the tax implications of a holiday let?

-Your investment in a holiday let can have considerable tax implications, especially when compared to a regular buy to let property.
+Your investment in a holiday let can have considerable tax implications.

-You need to be aware of stamp duty.
-On top of the standard stamp duty land tax (SDLT) charge applied to all property purchases, you will be liable for at least an extra 3% on a second property (the additional stamp duty increases in bands, in line with the property’s value).
+When you buy your holiday let, you also need to be aware of stamp duty.
+On top of the standard stamp duty land tax (SDLT) charge applied to all property purchases, you will be liable for a surcharge when you buy a second property.
+This was increased from 3% to 5% in the Autumn Budget 2024 with immediate effect.

 Find out about the second property stamp duty bands.